-It should be noted that there is no method for entering an ENS manually into ICS.
-The declaration must be submitted through one of two possible routes, both via a software client to enable uploads of the
+It should be noted that there is no method for entering an ENS manually into ICS or through an online 'portal'.
+The declaration must be submitted through one of two possible routes, both via a software client to enable uploads of the data in XML format to the required protocols as well as enabling an exchange of messages concerning the status of the declaration.
+The two methods are: